- Home

 It’s estimated that there are over 13.6 million people with an increased risk of developing type 2 diabetes in the UK today.

 However, if you think that you’re at risk, there are some things you can do to reduce this.
-In fact, Diabetes UK has highlighted that around half of all type 2 diabetes cases could have been prevented or delayed.
+In fact, Diabetes UK has highlighted that around half of all type 2 diabetes cases can be prevented or delayed.

 1. Make positive changes to your diet